 Nina Dubois is an artist, feminist, and educator living in Vermont.
 She graduated from Goddard College with a B.A in Arts Education and teaches at a therapeutic high school in Poultney, Vermont.

 Dubois' style combines different mediums, subject matters, and techniques.
-She works in assemblage, painting, collage, and textile in an effort to investigate history, text, and place.
+She works in assemblage, flash poetry, painting, and collage in an effort to investigate history, text, and place.
 Real and imagined.
 Personal and political.

 Nina has shown her work in a number of group exhibitions including New City Galerie Burlington, Vermont, Chandler Center for the Arts Randolph, Vermont, Studio Place Arts Barre, Vermont, and Artistree Gallery South Pomfret, Vermont.

 I have come to know art as the manifestation of an internal process.
 When I make something I am actively exploring issues from media, text, and the constructed environment, especially as it relates to women.

-Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Mercedes Helnwein, Margaret Kilgallen, Imogen Cunningham, Frida Kahlo, Shani Rhys James, Hannah Höch, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, Heather Day and Tala Madani.
+Nancy Spero, Kiki Smith, Hannelore Baron, Esther Pearl Watson, Eva Hesse, Marlene Dumas, Ellen Gallagher, Mercedes Helnwein, Margaret Kilgallen, Imogen Cunningham, Eileen Myles, Shani Rhys James, Hannah Höch, Diana Al-Hadid, James Castle, Miranda July, Ann Hamilton, Kathleen Hanna, Agnes Martin, Liliana Porter, Laleh Khorramia, Swoon, Peter Gallo, Lorna Simpson, Heather Day and Tala Madani.